Pricing Your Home To Sell In Colorado Springs

 We recently went on a couple of listing presentations where the sellers were not realistic with their price.
 Their argument was “we need to get the most out of our house, we aren’t going to give it away.”

-Don't get me wrong, we come prepared to every listing appointment with strong market statistics for the neighborhood where the home is located.
+Don’t get me wrong, we come prepared for every listing appointment with strong market statistics for the neighborhood where the home is located.
 At a minimum, we show the seller comparable properties for:

 - Actives to understand their competition

 - Under contract and pendings, so they have a feel for what price range buyers are looking and if there is any shopping

 - Solds for comparable properties to see the actual sales price with any sold concessions, i.e., properties used by an appraiser

 All these properties are shown with price per total and finished square foot, original list price, and days on market.